lawrancej/comp310/Setup.md

 ## Github users

-1. [Request private repositories for educational purposes as a student](http://github.com/edu)Github's turn around time is short; however, the start of a semester is the busiest time for this, and an actual person reviews all requests from students.
+1. [Request private repositories for educational purposes as a student](http://github.com/edu).
+Github's turn around time is short; however, the start of a semester is the busiest time for this, and an actual person reviews all requests from students.

 2. [Create a new, empty public repository](https://github.com/new), called **comp310**.
 Don't play around with the other settings, just go with the defaults (DO NOT initialize the repository with a README).